If You Burn In A Tanning Bed Can You Tan The Next Day?

 Use SPF

-An SPF 15 or SPF 20 are great to use in a sunbed, as they will protect your skin from sunburn, but they will also still allow you to develop a tan.
+An SPF 15 or SPF 20 is great for use in a sunbed.
+They protect your skin from sunburn while allowing you to develop a tan.

 No matter how tanned you might be already, you should always use sunscreen when spending time in a tanning bed.